sjkilts/tinc/_notes/projects/001_skcom.md

 - doom metal print
   - contact family, send them one if psyched, send them profits
   - don't sell it if they aren't stoked, obv

+site plans:
+- build css and markdown footnotes function
+  - immersive overlay displaying footnotes on touch or hover

 notes:
   2022-10-06:
   github is having some trouble authenticating with working copy.
   recurring issue
   also happening with sethelandfree/freewalls in working copy

-  build css and markdown footnotes function
-  create immersive overlay displaying footnotes on touch or hover